 Please let us know by phone or e-mail if you have any questions.
 We would like to help you and your pet.

-Currently, Dr. Sherman is Clinical Associate Professor in the Department of Clinical Sciences at the North Carolina State University College of Veterinary Medicine in Raleigh, NC, and is affiliated with the Animal Welfare Ethics and Public Policy Program.
-She serves as Director of the Animal Behavior Service of the NCSU Veterinary Hospital and as immediate Past-President of the American College of Veterinary Behaviorists (http://www.dacvb.org).
-In addition to these roles, Dr. Sherman conducts clinical studies, writes articles and book chapters, and lectures widely about topics related to companion animal behavior.
+Dr. Sherman is Clinical Professor in the Department of Clinical Sciences at the NC State University College of Veterinary Medicine in Raleigh, NC.
+She serves as Director of the Behavioral Medicine Service of the NC State Veterinary Hospital.
+Dr. Sherman teaches veterinary students and conducts clinical studies, writes articles and book chapters, and lectures widely about topics related to companion animal behavior.

-Dr. Jill Orlando is a resident in clinical behavioral medicine at NCSU College of Veterinary Medicine.
-She graduated from The Ohio State University College of Veterinary Medicine in 2007.
-After graduation, she completed a small animal internship at a private practice emergency/referral hospital in South Florida.
-Subsequently, Dr. Orlando worked in emergency medicine, general companion animal practice, and shelter medicine.
-During her spare time, Dr. Orlando volunteered with shelters, dog trainers, and animal behaviorists.
+Dr. Kat Pankratz is the resident in clinical behavioral medicine at NCSU College of Veterinary Medicine.
+She graduated from the University of Wisconsin – Madison School of Veterinary Medicine in 2014.
+After graduation, she completed a small animal internship at an emergency and referral hospital on Long Island, New York.

 Sherrie Yuschak is the Clinical Behavioral Technician of the Behavioral Medicine Service.
 Sherrie graduated from Morehead State University in 1997 with an Associate’s degree in Veterinary Technology.
 As a registered veterinary technician, Sherrie worked in small animal general practice in Ohio, where she gained additional behavior experience from daily case work and through continuing education.